 It’s here!
-The all-new Uber Visa Credit Card from Barclays.
-If you’re an Uber fan, this new Visa credit card might be one of the best credit cards you can own as it earns up to 4% rewards on every purchase.
-You can get your hands on this new card on November 2, 2017.
-Until then, let’s find out what the Uber credit card has to offer and if you should apply for it.
+The Uber Visa Credit Card from Barclays.
+If you’re an Uber fan, this new Visa credit card might be one of the best credit cards you can own as it earns up to 5% rewards on select purchases.
+Let’s find out what the Uber credit card has to offer and if you should apply for it.

 When Does The Uber Credit Card Launch?

-The Uber Visa Card launches November 2, 2017 when you can apply for the card online or within the Uber app.
-It is a co-branded credit card issued by Barclaycard.
+The Uber Visa Card launched on November 2, 2017.
+It is a co-branded credit card issued by Barclays.
 It’s also important to note that the Uber credit card has two additional perks:

 - No annual fee